 Next, we exploited the combined methods of 57Fe pulse labelling and NanoSIMS to investigate iron dynamics within cells.
-Previous NanoSIMS analysis of 56Fe16O- in durum wheat grains at 16 dpa showed that iron was concentrated in phosphatecontaining globoids in the aleurone, whereas it was uniformly distributed in a starchy endosperm cell located 100 μm from the aleurone (Moore et al., 2012).
-Detection of 56Fe+ ions with the O- beam showed a similar pattern of iron-containing globoids in the aleurone cells of bread wheat at 21 dpa (Figs 5a, S8).
-Interestingly, ^{57}Fe labelling revealed two populations of iron-dense structures, a population with 20-30% ^{57}Fe enrichment 0.1-1 μm in diameter and a population with c.
-5% enrichment which were generally larger in diameter (0.5-2.5 μm) (Figs 5b, S8).
+Previous NanoSIMS analysis of 56Fe16O- in durum wheat grains at 16 dpa showed that iron was concentrated in phosphate-containing globoids in the aleurone, whereas it was uniformly distributed in a starchy endosperm cell located 100 μm from the aleurone (Moore et al., 2012).
+Detection of 56Fe+ ions with the O- beam showed a similar pattern of iron-containing globoids in the aleurone cells of bread wheat at 21 dpa (Fig. 5a; Suppl.
+Fig. S8).
+Interestingly, 57Fe labelling revealed two populations of iron-dense structures, a population with 20 - 30% 57Fe enrichment 0.1 - 1 μm in diameter and a population with ~5% enrichment which were generally larger in diameter (0.5 - 2.5 μm) (Fig. 5b, Suppl.
+Fig. S8).
 The first population had virtually no associated PO signal, whereas the second population had a strong PO signal likely derived from phytic acid.
 In several instances, the 57Fe-rich structures are seen abutting larger globoids and were possibly merging (Fig. 5a, white arrow heads in aleurone image).
-Overexpression of TaVIT2 in the endosperm led to a dramatic decrease in 57Fe entering the aleurone between 20 and 22 dpa.
+Overexpression of TaVIT2 in the endosperm led to a dramatic decrease in 57Fe entering the aleurone between 20 - 22 dpa.

 Transfer cells of the nucellar projection connect the vascular bundle from the mother plant to the grain, and thus play an important role in nutrient transport.
-The pattern of iron-rich bodies was comparable in transfer cells of control and TaVIT2 grain, showing a combination of disperse iron-rich vesicles and large clusters filling up most of the small cell volume (Figs 6, S9).
-The percentage 57Fe enrichment was slightly, but nonsignificantly, decreased in transfer cells of TaVIT2 grain compared to control (Figs 4, 6), as expected in this maternal tissue through which iron passes before it reaches the grain.
+The pattern of iron-rich bodies was comparable in transfer cells of control and TaVIT2 grain, showing a combination of disperse iron-rich vesicles and large clusters filling up most of the small cell volume (Fig. 6; Suppl.
+Fig. S9).
+The percentage 57Fe enrichment was decreased in transfer cells of TaVIT2 grain compared to control (Fig. 4 and 6), although this is a maternal tissue through which iron passes before it reaches the grain.
+However, compared to EAS region and embryo in TaVIT2 grain, 57Fe was significantly enriched.